History of Worcester: Early medieval

 John attempted to claim the right to appoint English bishops, which led him into a long dispute with the Pope.
 Bishop Mauger of Worcester was appointed by the Pope to enforce his Interdict, alongside the Bishops of London and Ely.
 He was forced into exile and his possessions confiscated as a result.

 John spent Christmas 1214 at Worcester, During his disputes with the Barons over the administration of justice, before returning to London where discussions leading to Magna Carta began.
 In 1216, the barons asked the French Dauphin to depose John.
-This brought conflict to Worcestershire, where the county 's leaders organised against him, and allowed William Marshall, son of the Earl of Pembroke, who was loyal to John, to take possession of Worcester as governor.
+This brought conflict to Worcestershire, where the county's leaders organised against him, and allowed William Marshall, son of the Earl of Pembroke, who was loyal to John, to take possession of Worcester as governor.
 Ranulph, Earl of Chester attacked the city, took the castle and ransacked the Cathedral, where the garrison had attempted to take shelter.
 Marshal was warned of the attack by his father, and was able to escape.

 The Priory was fined for protecting the rebels and were forced to melt down the treasures used to adorn St Wulfstan's tomb.
 The city of Worcester was fined £100 for its role; the lack of a Charter for the city enabled this arbitrary payment to be levied.

 John was buried in the cathedral near Wulfstan's altar after he died.

 In 1227, under King Henry III Worcester regained its charter and was granted more freedoms.
 The annual tax was increased to £30.
 The sheriff was again removed from his role representing the city to the Crown, except in some limited circumstances.
-A guild of merchants was created, creating a trading monopoly for those admitted.
+A Gild Merchant was created, creating a trading monopoly for those admitted.
 Villeins who resided in the city for a year and day, and were members of the guild, were to be deemed free.
 Finally, the charter granted rights to levy tolls and taxation, and exemption from certain duties and taxes otherwise due to the Crown.
 The charter was renewed in 1264.